-Late spring 2017, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.
+Late summer 2017, and here is the latest for the fruits and flavors of les collines— please scroll down to the flavors for individual updates.

 If you are really hankering for a flavor listed as sold out til… mailing or calling us or calling a store or two may find you a few jars!